 Hobbies: I love to walk with my daughter and go for long walks when I travel.
 My dad was from Aix-en-Provence in France, and that region is one of my favorite places to visit.
 I picked up tennis a couple of years ago and while I am a beginner, I’m kind of obsessed.
 I am trying my hand at vegetable gardening, which is quite fun.
 I also love to listen to music, everything from jazz, hip hop and R&B to bluegrass and punk rock.
 I also read everything, mostly fiction, and obsessively follow politics.

 Who are you?

 I am Healthy Schools Campaign’s Senior Vice President.
-I oversee our communications team and some of our exciting program and policy work, including Space to Grow and our work with parents and stakeholders in Chicago schools; provide fundraising leadership; focus on organizational culture and equity; and work closely with Rochelle, Board of Directors and our incredible staff team on strategy, program development and long-term planning.
+I oversee our communications team and some of our exciting program and policy work, including Space to Grow and our work with parents and stakeholders in Chicago schools.
+I provide fundraising leadership; focus on organizational culture and equity; and work closely with our incredible staff and board on strategy, program development and long-term planning.

 What makes your job great?

 I get to participate in work and grapple with issues that are important and have a big impact on kids, families and communities.
 I don’t have a typical day, which I really enjoy.
 I have a lot of experience in strategy and policy development, writing and leading teams, and get to use those skills and experience all the time.